Australian Embassy

 Asia Region Law Enforcement Management Program (ARLEMP)

-Importantly, the AFP and MPS in partnership with RMIT University have jointly managed and coordinated the ARLEMP over the past 14 years, running 49 very successful programs for over 1000 participants.
+Importantly, the AFP and MPS in partnership with RMIT University have jointly managed and coordinated the ARLEMP over the past 20 years, running 57 very successful programs for over 1000 participants.
 ARLEMP is a law enforcement management program for identified emerging leaders that addresses current and emerging transnational crime types.
 ARLEMP has welcomed over 30 countries to its programs.
 This is undoubtedly a regional training law enforcement flagship, of which Australia and Vietnam can be extremely proud.
+In June 2025, the AFP will commemorate the 20th Anniversary of ARLEMP in Vietnam.

 Joint Transnational Crime Centre (JTCC)

-The JTCC is a further highlight of the strength of the law enforcement relationship.
-This cooperative law enforcement venture between Vietnam and Australia is the first project of its kind to be established in Vietnam with a unique model consisting of eight different departments from the Security, Immigration and Police elements of the MPS, and an AFP Law Enforcement Advisor working together to combat the perils of transnational serious and organised crime..
+The JTCT is a further highlight of the strength of the law enforcement relationship.
+This cooperative law enforcement venture between Vietnam and Australia is the first project of its kind to be established in Vietnam with a unique model consisting of officers from the Office of Police Investigation Agency of the MPS, and an AFP Liaison Officer working together to combat the perils of transnational serious and organised crime.

 For further information on the role of the Australian Federal Police (AFP) overseas, please visit the AFP website via the following link www.afp.gov.au